-The St John’s Road 'Resurrection Vineyard' is located in the highly regarded Ebenezer sub-district of the Barossa Valley; an area that Phil Lehmann has long held faith in to produce powerful and soulful reds.
-The 20Ha site is Shiraz predominant (>90%) with small pockets of Grenache, and more recently planted Sangiovese.
-Added appeal of this particular vineyard comes from the significant diversity present; a substantial variance in vine age, soil depth, aspect and vine selection has provided Phil with an exceptional palette to work with.
+The St John’s Road 'Resurrection Vineyard' is located in the highly regarded Ebenezer sub-district of the Barossa Valley; an area that has long held reputation to produce powerful and soulful reds.
+The 20Ha site is Shiraz predominant (>90%) with small pockets of Grenache.
+Added appeal of this particular vineyard comes from the significant diversity present; a substantial variance in vine age, soil depth, aspect and vine selection has provided the winemaking team with an exceptional palette to work with.

 The gentle roll of the Eastern, to South-Western facing slopes provide varying exposure to light and heat during the day, an element of frost protection, and in sections, early ripening vines.
 These aspects combined add levels of complexity and difference to the St John's Road wines, showcasing the diversity apparent within the Barossa growing region.

-In addition to our Resurrection Vineyard, Phil, James and Warwick work closely with a carefully aligned group of local growers, many of whom are from multi-generational Barossa grape growing families.
+In addition to our Resurrection Vineyard, the winemaking team work closely with a carefully aligned group of local growers, many of whom are from multi-generational Barossa grape growing families.
 These growers not only supply fruit for our wines, but also contribute their heritage, stories and personalities; the essence of St John’s Road.

 Paul and Angie Schutz - Stonewell